-SC CSRM Public and Agency Comments Respo
+SC CSRM Public and Agency Comments Response

-NCDO -
+NCDOT

-28 The NCDOT - Transportation Planning Division would like to make the applicant aware of the following 2024- 2033 State Transportation Improvement Program (STIP) projects of 1) R-5877, 2) R-5899, and 3) R-5900.
-Here are details of each STIP Project: R-5877: An intersection improvement at US 17 and NC 210, R-5899: A roundabout construction at SR 1560 (Watts Landing Road), R-5900: A roundabout construction at SR 1534 (Belt Road). - Noted.
+28 The NCDOT - Transportation Planning Division would like to make the applicant aware of the following 2024-2033 State Transportation Improvement Program (STIP) projects of 1) R-5877, 2) R-5899, and 3) R-5900.
+Here are details of each STIP Project: R-5877: An intersection improvement at US 17 and NC 210, R-5899: A roundabout construction at SR 1560 (Watts Landing Road), R-5900: A roundabout construction at SR 1534 (Belt Road).
+Noted.

-NC DE Q State Clearinghouse
+NC DEC State Clearinghouse

 29 The Department of Environment Quality has reviewed the proposal for the referenced project.
 Based on the information provided, NC Wildlife Resources Commission is the only agency to provided valuable comments which should be addressed in the environmental assessment document.
 Noted.

-NC DP S DEM
+NC DPS DEM .

 30 No comment Noted.

-NC Ag riculture
+NC Agr

 31 No comment Noted.

 Public

 31 If Surf City were to encounter a storm of significance that alters the current beach profile prior to the construction start, would this possibly require a new plan or new series of approvals?
-If the town were to encounter a significant storm prior to approvals would not be required.
-If the condition of the b changes would be captured in a beach survey to be com will be captured then and incorporated into the existing p
+If the town were to encounter a significant storm prior to the start of construction, a new plan or series of approvals would not be required.
+If the condition of the beach were to change prior to construction, those changes would be captured in a beach survey to be completed prior to the start of construction.
+Any changes will be captured then and incorporated into the existing plan and approvals.

 33 If during the construction phase a significant storm occurs, would plans be adjusted and the construction continue (with possible adjustments) or would reapprovals and funding need to be secured?
-No reapprovals would be required for the project if a stor be evaluated post-storm to determine the impact and if a coordinate those changes with the contractor and the tow required depending on the severity of the impact and character
+No reapprovals would be required for the project if a storm were to occur during construction.
+The beach would be evaluated post-storm to determine the impact and if any adjustments would be required, USACE would coordinate those changes with the contractor and the town.
+Additional funding and real estate interests may be required depending on the severity of the impact and changes.

 34 As the property owner, is it my responsibility to build a new walkover from my home to the beach?
-Yes, it is the homeowner's responsibility to build new wal
+Yes, it is the homeowner's responsibility to build new walkovers from individual homes to the beach.

 35 Do you know/think we can expect reduction in property insurance rates because of this project?
 USACE has no input to property insurance rates.
-Homeo company to discuss any impacts the project may have o
+Homeowners would need to speak with their insurance company to discuss any impacts the project may have on rates.